dagraham/etm-dgraham/README.md

 Labels are built into *etm* since every note (journal entry), event, task or inbox entry gets a unique, integer *doc_id* when it is created.
 Links are provided by the `@k` konnections - e.g., adding `@k 238` to an item, konnects/links that item to the item with doc_id 238.

 As discussed above, *konnected view* provides the means for examining the network of konnections.
 But how are these konnections created in the first place?
-Tab completion for `@k` entries is the answer.
 When you type `@k` into the entry area, a list of possible completions will pop up.
 The lines in this list contain the following item values separated by spaces:

 * the item index entry
 * the item type character
 * the item summary
 * the item doc_id

-Initially the list of possible completions includes **every** item in the *etm* active database, but as you begin typing an index entry, the list collapses to show only those items which are consistent with what you have typed thus far.
-At any point you can stop typing and scroll up and down the list and, finding the item you want to use for the link, press **TAB** to select it and then **TAB** again to replace the selected entry with just the doc_id from the selected entry.
-Note that **TWO TAB** presses are needed to complete the selection.
+Initially the list of possible completions includes **every** item in the *etm* active database, but as you begin typing an index entry, the list collapses to show only those items which contain what you have typed thus far.
+At any point you can stop typing and scroll up and down the list and, finding the item you want to use for the link, press **TAB** to select it and then  **space** and **TAB** again to replace the selected entry with just the doc_id from the selected entry.

+What if you have an related idea while editing an item and the idea does not yet correspond to another item?
+Add `@K comment regarding idea` (note the capital K) and, when you save the item, etm will create an inbox item with your comment as its summary and then replace the `@K comment regarding idea` with `@k doc_id` using the doc_id of the new inbox item.
+When you have time, edit the inbox entry to better represent your idea and change the item type accordingly.
+You can add as many `@K` entries as you like - each will give rise to a new inbox item.

 Other relationships are possible in *etm* - shared tags, common index entries, common item type, and so forth - and there are views to support examining these relationships - tags view, index view, journal view and so forth. *Konnected View* is uniquely intended to support examining the konnections among items.

+*Konnected View* is specially designed to help you follow a thread of konnections.
+When you select an item and press 'k', a konnection view opens that shows just the items with konnections to the selected item and the items with konnections from the selected item.
+Selecting an item from this view and pressing 'k' closes the konnections view but moves the selection in the konnected view to the item just selected so that pressing 'k' again will show the konnections for the item just selected.

 [↺ contents](#contents)